managedcoder/BotFrameworkAccelerators/DialogAccelerator/README.md

 > <img src="/Images/BeginDialog.png" width="800">
-If you don't have a LUIS Intent that corresponds to this new dialog yet, you can go with "*Plan B*" and make the `case LibraryBotSkillLuis.Intent.Sample:` statement look like the following:
+If you don't have a LUIS Intent that corresponds to this new dialog yet, you can go with "*Plan B*" and make the `case YourSkillName.Intent.Sample:` statement look like the following:
 > <img src="/Images/PlanBBeginDialog.png" width="600">